okamotoyuki/jirest/README.md

     $ jirest update
     ```

-- Revert all API definitions back to the stable version.
+- Reset all API definitions to the stable version.

     ```
-    $ jirest revert
+    $ jirest reset
     ```

 ## Development